Music of Mauritius

-The traditional music of Mauritius is known as sega music, though reggae, zouk, soukous and other genres are also popular, but the latter genres do not originate from Mauritius, despite famous local singers such as Kaya, who successfully combined Reggae Music to create Mauritian Seggae.
+Mauritius has 2 genres of music that originate from the Island.
+The traditional music of Mauritius which is known as sega music and also Seggae Music.
+Other genres like reggae, ragga, zouk, soukous and Indian music are also popular, but these genres do not originate from Mauritius, despite famous local singers such as Kaya, who successfully combined Reggae Music with sega music to create Mauritian Seggae.
 Well-known traditional sega singers from Mauritius include Ti Frére, Marlene Ravaton, Serge Lebrasse, Michel Legris and Fanfan.

 Musicians in Mauritius are quite talented and through the years Mauritian music has evolved to international standards.
 There are many jazz and blues artists around the island.

 Sega, seggae and reggae remain the most popular produced music in Mauritius amongst Mauritian artists.
 Based on popular internet connection there are evolved artists performing R&B, hip hop, soul, dubstep, club, techno and other popular music styles.

 The Sega is usually sung in Creole, the Mauritian mother tongue.
 Some singers planned to also publish an English version of their Sega songs but later abstained in order to preserve the uniqueness and cultural richness of the local music of Mauritius.

 The original instruments - the “Ravanne”, “Triangle”, the “Maravanne” and the traditional guitar - are often replaced by more conventional orchestra instruments.
 However, all along the coastal fishing villages, the traditional instruments are still being used.

 By 2015, some of the popular Mauritian sega artists were Alain Ramanisum, Desiré Francois and Ziakazom.
 Other top known Mauritian artists are Kaka Zulu and The Prophecy.

 Sega

-The sega is one of the most popular form of music and dance of Mauritius.
-The traditional instrumentation includes the ravann, a goat-skin covered drum, the triangle, and the maravann.
+The sega is the most popular form of music and dance of Mauritius.
+The traditional instrumentation includes the ravanne, a goat-skin covered drum, the triangle, and the maravanne.

 It is not clear when sega originated.
-Most claim that sega music and dance origins are found in the slavery epoch, but research has not established this as a fact.
+Most claim that sega music and dance origins are found in the slavery epoch, most probably started in Mauritius at the end of 17th century to early 18th century during the French colonisation of the island, but research has not established the exact date.
 Nowadays, Mauritians sing sega as a form of self-expression.
-Rural forms of music include Mauritian bhojpuri songs, kawals, that date from the epoch of indentured labour and remained popular in Mauritian villages but are now fast disappearing.
+Rural forms of music include Mauritian Bhojpuri songs, kawals, that date from the epoch of indentured labour and remained popular in Mauritian villages but are now fast disappearing.

 There have been many groups that have been formed that fuse these two as well as others that have a deeper connection to the roots of each genre.
 Cassiya is an example of a group that has become popular not only in Mauritius but also in the neighboring islands such as Reunion.
 Their single "Mo fami Peser" gives an idea of how life has evolved for the black indentured laborer post-slavery.
 It tells about how life as a fisherman becomes more difficult as the seas become more polluted and even though they tried to find a normal city job, they still prefer peaceful life of a fisherman.